 Getting rich quick will not last long.
 However, those who obtain wealth slowly over time will increase even what he has.

 Do not allow yourself to fall in love with money.
 Be content with what you have.

 - Proverbs 11:28 (ESV)

 - There is no strength in trusting in riches.

 Honor God with our wealth

 - Proverbs 23:4-5

-There are many ways that we fall for the get rich quick mentality.?
-We believe some of the people in network marketing that tells us that we can get rich quick doing their system.?
-That is not true.?
-Anything that accumulates wealth requires hard work and this is true even for network marketing.?
-People believe the preachers that tell us if we tithe we will receive blessings from God or that we will receive a hundredfold return on what we give to the church.?
-These also are not only not biblical, but they are also not true.?
+There are many ways that we fall for the get rich quick mentality.
+We believe some of the people in network marketing that tell us that we can get rich quick doing their system.
+That is not true.
+Anything that accumulates wealth requires hard work and this is true even for network marketing.
+People believe the preachers that tell us if we tithe we will receive blessings from God or that we will receive a hundred fold return on what we give to the church.
+These also are not only not biblical, but they are also not true.
 Imagine if giving to the church would produce 100 times what you gave.

 2 Corinthians 8:9 (NASB95) For you know the grace of our Lord Jesus Christ, that though He was rich, yet for your sake He became poor, so that you through His poverty might become rich.